The Art of Shaving

 The Art of Shaving is a United States retail business of high-end men's shaving and skin care accessories.
 The first store was founded by Eric Malka and Myriam Zaoui in Manhattan in 1996.

 The store was successful and opened a second shop on Madison Avenue.
 The brand developed a line of natural shaving products.
 The company grew to have stores in the United States, Canada, United Arab Emirates, Qatar, and Russia.
+The company entered a partnership with razor company Gillette with some The Art of Shaving franchises owned by Gillette.

 Procter & Gamble purchased The Art of Shaving in 2009.

 It was announced in January 2020 that parent company Procter & Gamble planned to close "most" stores due to a decline in mall traffic and changing consumer shopping habits The company closed its last physical location in Orlando, Florida on January 2, 2024.

-The company entered a partnership with razor company Gillette with some The Art of Shaving franchises owned by Gillette.